Afghanistan: Kabul government to attend US, Russia peace summits | DW | 13.03.2021

 The Afghan government confirmed it would attend both the upcoming US and Russian-hosted peace summits

-Afghanistan will take part in two separate US and Russian-backed peace conferences in the coming weeks, Afghan officials said on Saturday.
+Afghanistan will take part in separate US- and Russia-backed peace conferences in the coming weeks, Afghan officials said on Saturday.

-Russia's summit will take place on March 18, while the US-sponsored one will take place in Turkey next month.
+Russia's summit will take place on March 18.
+The US-sponsored one will take place in Turkey in April.

-The conferences come as Washington mulls whether to pull out its troops after nearly two decades.
+The conferences come as the United States mulls whether to pull its troops from Afghanistan after nearly two decades.

 "The Afghan government will take part in both the Moscow and Turkey conferences," said Hamdullah Mohib, the country's national security council adviser.

-Mohammad Naeem, a spokesman for the Taliban, said the group received an invitation from Moscow, but no decision has been taken whether to attend or not.
+Mohammad Naeem, a spokesman for the Taliban, said the group received an invitation from Russia, but no decision has been taken whether to attend or not.

-The hardline Islamist group, removed from power by a US-led invasion in 2001 after the 9/11 attacks, has not said whether it will send any representatives to the US-sponsored talks in Turkey.
+The hard-line group, removed from power by a US-led invasion in 2001 after the 9/11 attacks, has not said whether it will send any representatives to the US-sponsored talks in Turkey.

-Under a deal struck between the Taliban and former US President Donald Trump's administration last February, Washington committed to pulling out the rest of its troops by May 1.
+Under a deal struck between the Taliban and the Trump administration in February 2020, the United States committed to pulling out the rest of its troops by May 1, 2021.

-He said that the US is "considering the full withdrawal of forces by May 1st as we consider other options."
+He wrote that the US is "considering the full withdrawal of forces by May 1st as we consider other options."

 Blinken urged Ghani to join US and UN efforts to broker efforts to end the impasse, warning that the Taliban could try to make territorial gains if no peace deal was found.

-He echoed calls made by German Defense Minister Annegret Kramp-Karrenbauer last month that the "threat level will rise" if NATO troops leave too soon.
+He echoed calls made by German Defense Minister Annegret Kramp-Karrenbauer in February that the "threat level will rise" if NATO troops leave too soon.

 Zamir Kabulov, Russian President Vladimir Putin's special envoy for Afghanistan, first floated the idea in an interview with the Sputnik news agency last month.